 The deduction of executive remuneration is limited to a percentage defined according to the enterprise's profits (1% of the annual gross income).
-However, in the event that the executive employees are subject to PIT, the deduction of their salaries is not limited for CIT purpose.
+However, in the event that the executive employees are subject to personal income tax (PIT), the deduction of their salaries is not limited for CIT purpose.

 Fines and penalties

 Fines and penalties are considered as non-deductible expenses for income tax purposes.

 In general, all taxes mentioned in the Other taxes section are deductible.
 Income tax and any fiscal surcharges or fines are not deductible.

 General provisions for expenses or other potential losses are not deductible.